SquareGPS/navixy-api/docs/backend-api/resources/tracking/tracker/index.md

 ### replace

 Lets to replace the device without losing its history and some of its settings.
+Replacement allows you to register a new device with history, sensors (optional), and rules (optional) of the current tracker saved.

 **required sub-user rights:** `tracker_configure`.